 Points on your record only count for DMV purposes for 18 months from the date of offense (and 36 months from the date of conviction for insurance purposes).

-The Driver Violation Point System gives the New York State DMV a way to identify and take action against high risk drivers.
+The Driver Violation Point System gives the New York State DMV a way to identify and take action against high risk drivers, which raises the question “how many points before license suspends in NY?
 The DMV assigns points for certain traffic violations.
 If you receive 6 or more points on your New York State driving record in 18 months, you must pay a Driver Responsibility Assessment Fee.
 If you get 11 points in an 18-month period, your driver license may be suspended.
 However, the point system is only one way to lose your license.
 For instance, three speeding convictions within 18 months results in a mandatory 6-month revocation, and a judge can suspend a motorist for even just one 8-point speeding ticket as it is considered an excessive speed.

 You must be convicted of the traffic violation before points are added to your driving record and your point total is calculated based on the date of the violation, not the date of the conviction.
 The points for violations that all occur within the 18 months are added to calculate your point total.
 For details about how to calculate points, read my post entitled “How Long Does A NY Traffic Ticket Stay On My Driving Record?“